Montana WICHE, WWAMI, Minnesota Dental, and WIMU Regional Veterinary Professional Student Exchange Programs

 The State of Montana participates in four professional student exchange programs aimed at providing Montana residents affordable access to selected out-of-state professional programs in specific healthcare fields which are not available in the state: WICHE Professional Student Exchange (PSEP), WWAMI Medical Education Program, Minnesota Dental Program, and the WIMU Regional Program in Veterinary Medicine.
 Continued state participation in these programs is subject to ongoing approval and appropriation by the Montana Legislature, who may at any time, modify the programs and support levels.

 The certification requirements are the same for all four programs; all applicants are required to meet the Montana University System residency requirements to receive certification and only certified applicants are eligible to apply to the participating programs as potential Montana program participants.
-To obtain certification, students should apply to the Office of the Commissioner of Higher Education between July 1 and October 15th of the year prior to their anticipated entrance into professional school (between July 1 and September 3rd for veterinary medicine).
-For example, students hoping to begin their professional program Fall 2020, should apply for certification during the July 1, 2019 application cycle.
-The certification deadline for veterinary medicine applicants is September 3rd and for all other fields of study, the deadline is October 15th.
+To obtain certification, students must apply to the Office of the Commissioner of Higher Education between July 1 and October 15th of the year prior to their anticipated entrance into professional school (between July 1 and September 4th or veterinary medicine).
+For example, students hoping to begin their professional program Fall 2021, should apply for certification during the July 1, 2020 application cycle.
+The certification deadline for veterinary medicine applicants is September 4th and for all other fields of study, the deadline is October 15th.